Chronic Care Management in North Carolina.

 CCM billing in North Carolina.

 CCM uses federally standardized CPT codes with uniform reimbursement across North Carolina.
-NC Medicaid provides full supplementary Medicaid coverage for dual-eligible patients.
+NC Medicaid provides partial supplementary Medicaid coverage for dual-eligible patients.

 99490~$64